mattwarren/mattwarren.github.io/_posts/2016-08-23-Analysing-Optimisations-in-the-Wire-Serialiser.md

 ### Clever allocations

-This optimisation was perhaps the most interesting, because is was implemented by creating a custom data structure, tailored to the specific needs of Wire.
+This optimisation is perhaps the most interesting, because it's implemented by creating a custom data structure, tailored to the specific needs of Wire.
 So, rather than using the default [.NET dictionary](https://msdn.microsoft.com/en-us/library/xfhwa508(v=vs.110).aspx), they implemented [FastTypeUShortDictionary](https://github.com/akkadotnet/Wire/blob/36b93703b003d70744fc97e3e400cca411dce1c9/Wire/FastDictionary.cs).
 In essence this data structure optimises for having only 1 item, but falls back to a regular dictionary when it grows larger.
 To see this in action, here is the code from the [TryGetValue(..) method](https://github.com/akkadotnet/Wire/blob/36b93703b003d70744fc97e3e400cca411dce1c9/Wire/FastDictionary.cs#L13-L31):

 ``` csharp
 public bool TryGetValue(Type key, out ushort value)